joemarlo/causal-tool/writeup/writeup.md

 ## Randomization

-The rationale for randomization can be easily overlooked in a high-level causal inference course so it is important to remind users why it is referred to as the gold standard.
+The rationale for randomization can be easily overlooked in an advanced causal inference course so it is important to remind users why it is referred to as the gold standard.
 This page invites users to 'observe' two variables via plotting and then manually assign the observations to either control or treatment group.
 Univariate density plots of both observed and unobserved variables then populate and the resulting balance of the two groups can be visually compared.
 Users should then randomize the treatment groups using the button and then see how the two groups compare.

 The underlying data is generated to include correlations so it is difficult to manually balance the groups. n is kept small so the manual assignment process does not become tedious.
 The correlations of the variables are: